 The Department of Statistics offers a number of courses on various statistical concepts and specializations.
 Once a student has been admitted into the master's program, there will be opportunities to enroll in graduate-level courses.
 Stat 535, 536, 537, 624, 637, 641, 642, 651, and 666 are our required core classes.
+Students will still need to take one elective course.
 Please see the Timeline to Graduation on page 6 for the schedule.
 Direct any questions about coursework to the Graduate Coordinator.